jimzucker/snowflake-usage-monitor/README.md

 ```

-8. and then schedule it to CRON.
+8. and then schedule it.
 # You can make your own CRON if you want,but here,  #1 runs it at midnight UTC, and #2 runs it at noon UTC.
 ```
 ALTER TASK daily_monitor SET SCHEDULE = 'USING CRON 0 0 * * * UTC';